Dekoruma/react-native-web-modal/packages/modal-react-native-web/README.md

 ## Usage

-Since r-web-modal is an implemantion of the original react native modal, it works in a similar fashion with [react-native modal](https://facebook.github.io/react-native/docs/modal.html).
+Since react native web modal is an implementation of the original react native modal, it works in similar fashions with [react-native modal](https://facebook.github.io/react-native/docs/modal.html).
 But of course, some APIs are limited (not all props are suppported).

 Here's example code: